onzfonz/comp227/src/content/2/en/part2e.md

     axios
       .get(`https://open.er-api.com/v6/latest/${value}`)
       .then(response => {
-        setRates(response.data.rates)
+        setRates(response.data.rates) // ☣️
       })
   }
 ```

 However, there are situations where that technique would not work.
 For example, you *might* encounter one such a situation in the exercise 2.20 where the use of `useEffect` could provide a solution.
-Notice that this depends quite much on the approach you selected.
+Notice that this depends on the approach you selected.

 </div>